Postgraduate Diploma in Nursing (Community Mental Health)

 For those who meet the entry requirements, initial selection will be made on the basis of a completed application form.

 Requirements and Assessment

 - Be a Registered Psychiatric Nurse on the Psychiatric Division of the active register maintained by NMBI.

 - Be currently practising as a psychiatric nurse.

 - Have at least 18 months post-registration experience in psychiatric nursing (exclusive of post-registration courses).

 - Hold a primary degree in nursing.
-If applicants do not have a primary degree in nursing, they will be invited to complete an access course (1 day attendance in college - Tuesday, 19th May 2020).
+If applicants do not have a primary degree in nursing, they will be invited to complete an access course (1 day attendance in college).
 Upon successful completion of this access course, students can then be enrolled onto the Post Graduate Diploma in Nursing (Community Mental Health) Level 9.

 - International students will require a degree of fluency in the English language.
 A score of 6.5 in the IELTS Academic Test is required.
 This equates to a score of 570 in TOEFL.